JakobKSvaneborg/gpaw/doc/tutorialsexercises/opticalresponse/tddft/rttddft.rst

 The ASE unit of time is `Å\sqrt{\mathrm{e/eV}}`, which is about 10.18fs.
 We open a file and write to it the dipole moments.

+* It is important to explicitly write the kick to the dipole moment file so that the spectrum calculator knows what kind of kick was used.
+  The convenience property `most_recent_kick` of the history object can be used to obtain the last kick.

 .. literalinclude:: rttddft.py
    :start-after: P2
    :end-before: P3